List of breweries in Montana: MT Ascension Brewing Company

 MT Ascension Brewing Company, in Helena, is named for a popular local trail.
 It opened in 2022 with head brewer Bex Peppelman.
+At the 2025 Montana Beer Awards their Nob Hill won silver in the Scottish-style Ales category.

 Neptune's Brewery

 Neptune's Brewery is in Livingston.
 The head brewer is Cody Phillips and the owner is Jon Berens.
 They won the 2024 Medium Brewery of the Year award from Montana Brewers Association.
 Their Dan Bailey's won gold in Amber Ales/Hybrid and Anchor's Away took bronze.

-New Ventures Brewing

-New Ventures Brewing is located in the Four Corners between Belgrade and Bozeman.
-It is owned by Amy Henkle.
+At the 2025 Montana Beer Awards their Scottish Ale won the Scottish-style Ales category.

 Old Bull Brewing

 Old Bull Brewing is located in Frenchtown.
 Nic Pestel is head brewer.
 Pestel owns Old Bull along with his wife Theresa.
 Their Buffalo Jump won gold at the 2021 North American Beer Awards in American-Style Brown Ale.
 In 2022, Exit 89 won gold at the North American Beer Awards in the Golden or Blonde Ale category.
 Their Kind of a Big Dill won the 2024 gold award in Experimental Beers from Montana Brewers Association.
+At the 2025 Montana Beer Awards, Snowy Survey won the Strong Ales category.
+They also won at the North American Beer Awards, silver for Broadside in English-Style Mild Ale and bronze for Kind of a big dill in Herbed/Spiced Beers.